Landlord Rental Vacancy Rate Guide (+ Calculator & Statistics)

 How the Vacancy Rate Formula Affects Other Real Estate Metrics

 Vacancy rates play a crucial role in all the necessary rental property calculations.
-Knowing how many vacancies there are will help investors accurately calculate the property’s rental income and long-term return on investment (ROI).
+Knowing how many vacancies there are enables investors to accurately calculate the property’s rental income and long-term return on investment (ROI).

 How to Avoid High Vacancy Rates